Image copyright is not anyone’s idea of fun dinner table conversation. But for social marketers, it’s a need-to-know.

 What is image copyright?

-- reproduce the work
+- Translate the work (if it includes text)

-- make derivative works based on the work
+- Reproduce the work

-- distribute the work to the public
+- Distribute the work to the public

-- display the work publicly
+- Display the work publicly

-What about fair use?
+What is fair use?

 What is Creative Commons?

 Creative Commons is a nonprofit organization that developed a set of licenses to help standardize copyright permission and attribution.
 You may have seen Creative Commons (or CC) licenses on sites like Flickr, YouTube, or Wikipedia.